Oyeleye/Web-calculator/README.md

 Create Button folder and create Button js and Button css files in the Button repo.

 Pass in content prop to Button component.
-Update content prop in index.js file
+Update content prop as symbols and numbers in index.js file

+Name Button component TYPES: (AC, ±, % as function) (÷, x, -, + and = symbols as operator)